Synix-Studios/SynixIA/README.md

 ## Installation

-> NOTE: **Node.js 16.9.0 or higher is required.**
+> NOTE: **Node.js 16.9.0 or higher is required.** > **Discord.js v14**

-Commands To Install All Package Needed.
+- Open the terminal and run the following commands

 ```sh-session
 git clone https://github.com/Synix-Studios/SynixIA
 cd SynixIA
 npm install
 ```

+Wait for all the dependencies to be installed
+Fill THe config.js File
+Type `npm run start` or `npm run dev` to start the bot